jandelgado/lede-dockercompiler/README.md

 $ quilt refresh
 ```

-Change back to root of your OpenWRT tree and update the package with the
+Change back to root of your OpenWrt tree and update the package with the
 patch:

 ```bash